Jeff Minter

 Jeff Minter (born 22 April 1962) is an English video game designer and programmer who often goes by the name Yak.
-He is the founder of software house Llamasoft and has created dozens of games during his career, which began in 1981 with games for the ZX80.
+He is the founder of video game developer Llamasoft and has created dozens of games during his career, which began in 1981 with games for the ZX80.
 Minter's games are shoot 'em ups which contain titular or in-game references demonstrating his fondness of ruminants (llamas, sheep, camels, etc.).
 Many of his programs also feature something of a psychedelic element, as in some of the earliest "light synthesizer" programs including Trip-a-Tron.

 Minter's works include the music visualisation program Neon (2004) which is built into the Xbox 360 console, and the video games Gridrunner, Attack of the Mutant Camels, Tempest 2000, and Polybius.

 Game development career

 Pre-commercial career (early years)

-Minter had expressed an interest in programming computers from a young age.
+Minter began programming computers at a young age.
 He wrote the game Deflex for the Commodore PET in 1979.
 However it would not be until a long illness during a university year that Minter's talents would develop in any meaningful way.
 Following a three-month stint due to a sudden eruption of pericarditis, in which Minter was restricted to lying on his back and was confined to his bed between November 1981 and January 1982, boredom led him to take up computer programming in earnest to pass the time.

 Upon recovery, Minter teamed up with Richard Jones, a fellow pupil, and together they started writing their own games on their school's Commodore PET.
 They soon parted ways.
 Jones went on to commercial projects, some of them in the software market (e.g., Interceptor Micros).